Install Guide

 Scenes in Scenes

-It’s important to note that there can’t be any circular dependencies between the scenes.
-Make sure to structure your scenes in a way that avoids any loops.
+Please note that there can’t be any circular dependencies between the scenes.
+Make sure to structure your scenes in a way that avoids any loops

 • Via our Discord Channel (which is the preferred and fastest option).